ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 and keep moving.
 If in the water float on the back,
 with the nose and mouth projecting.
-or apoplexy, raise the hea
+or apoplexy, raise the head
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:pst:batch_pst_hetzel_ver01:data:sn84026106:00280776555:1873071701:0645/pct:78.668820,74.209606,12.486545,5.690838/!600,600/0/default.jpg"/>
 </td>